-A third participant in GSK's HIV Treatment Phase IIb 200056 (LATTE-2) study developed Grade 4 transaminase elevations, and also > Grade 2 bilirubin elevation.
-This participant was b.
-Inclusive of 165 HIV-uninfected participants who received both oral and LA dosing

-HIV/HCV co-infected, with portal hypertension and Grade 3-4 fibrosis on Fibroscan but normal screening transaminase levels.
+A third participant in the HIV Treatment Phase 2b 200056 (LATTE-2) study developed Grade 4 transaminase elevations, and also > Grade 2 bilirubin elevation.
+This participant was HIV/HCV co-infected, with portal hypertension and Grade 3-4 fibrosis on Fibroscan but normal screening transaminase levels.
 He was begun on ABC/3TC (600 mg/300 mg) + 744 30 mg PO QD.
 On Day 35 of treatment the participant developed ALT 5 x ULN, which peaked one week later at 7 x ULN.
 Drug was withdrawn and the ALT/AST and bilirubin have normalized.
 The participant was clinically asymptomatic.
+A fourth participant receiving 744 30 mg PO + ABC/3TC developed an ALT >5x ULN after approximately one year on therapy which lead to discontinuation of oral therapy, with resolution of ALT values.
+Initial ALT elevations were detected approximately 6 months after initiating therapy.
+This participant was noted to have steatohepatitis on ultrasound imaging and did not develop evidence of hepatic dysfunction.
+Oral 744 could not be ruled out as a contributing factor to the observed liver injury.